Generalized Fractional Repetition Codes for Binary Coded Computations: Preliminaries

-provided that the encoding matrix $\Bb$ satisfies $\ab_{\I}^T\Bb=\bold{1}_{1\times k}$ for all ${{n}\choose{s}}$ possible index sets $\I$.
-Note that every partition is sent to $s+1$ servers, and each server will receive at least $\frac{k}{n}(s+1)$ distinct partitions.
+for all ${{n}\choose{s}}$ possible index sets $\I$.
+Note that in perfectly balanced schemes, every partition is sent to $s+1$ servers, and each server will receive at least $\frac{k}{n}(s+1)$ distinct partitions.
 In Section \ref{BGC_sec}, we propose a binary design of the encoding matrix $\Bb$ and decoding vector $\ab_{\I}$.
 These may then be used for recovering the gradient $g$ at each iteration by the central server.

 In \cite{TLDK17}, a \textit{balanced} assignment is considered, which is the case where all the workers are assigned the same number of tasks.
 This number is lower bounded by $\frac{k}{n}(s+1)$, i.e.,